MicrosoftDocs/dataexplorer-docs/data-explorer/power-apps-connector.md

 ### Validate

-1. Click the **“Preview the app”** button in the upper right of the screen.
+1. Click the **Preview the app** button in the upper right of the screen.
 1. Try the dropdown, scroll through the data table, and confirm successful data retrieval and presentation.

     :::image type="content" source="media/power-apps-connector/preview-app.png" alt-text="Preview the new app in Power Apps with data from Azure Data Explorer ":::